 Corneal Disease Treatment in Oceanside

 Occasionally, some or all of the cornea may need to be replaced to restore its clarity.
-Our corneal surgeon Dr. Foster performs all types of corneal transplantation, including traditional (full-thickness) penetrating grafts, anterior lamellar grafts, and endothelial grafts.
-He is the only surgeon in North County performing the most advanced form of transplant, the Descemet membrane endothelial keratoplasty.
+Our corneal surgeon Dr. Foster and Dr. Garff performs all types of corneal transplantation, including traditional (full-thickness) penetrating grafts, anterior lamellar grafts, and endothelial grafts.
+We are the only surgeons in North County performing the most advanced form of transplant, the Descemet membrane endothelial keratoplasty.
 This sutureless technique is considered the “crown jewel” of contemporary corneal surgery and is the most cutting-edge treatment for conditions such as Fuchs dystrophy.

-If you have a corneal problem that is resulting in blurriness, Dr. Foster will be happy to help you restore your vision!
+If you have a corneal problem that is resulting in blurriness, Dr. Foster and Dr. Garff would be happy to help you restore your vision!
 Contact us today at (760) 284-6724 to schedule an appointment and learn more about corneal disease treatment in Oceanside.

 Frequently Asked Questions